jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given a/an :type content with the title :title</code></summary>

 <br/>
-Create content (with the explicit "content" word) without visiting.
+Create content (with the explicit "content" word) and visit it.
 <br/><br/>

 ```gherkin